On March 18, 1931, anticipation grew to new heights as a record crowd of 7,000 residents gathered at the Emancipation

 The thirty-eight miles were covered in about four hours since the sea was calm.

-When he arrived at the waterfront there were thousands of people cheering!
+When he arrived at the waterfront, there were thousands of people cheering for him.

 Watching the Parade

-He made his way through the two principal streets of the town until he reached the beautiful and classic Moravian Church.
+He made his way through the two principal streets of the town until he reached the beautiful Moravian Church.

-He reviewed the procession of mounted men, Red Cross children, Parochial school children and an Uncle Sam float.
+He reviewed the procession of mounted men, school children and a float make in honor of Uncle Sam.

 It was all very credible and done with a sincerity and enthusiasm that impressed him very much.

 Afterward, he drove to the bandstand which was filled with three or four thousand people!

 Here, the committee presented their formal program of welcome and pledges of cooperation.

 Governor Pearson felt that the people in St. Croix were more emotional and much more affected by the depression than the people in the other islands.

 Following the ceremony he went to Government House, which to him, seemed like a “real palace, imposing and impressive in its architecture and arrangements.